 Rhodiola for Increased Performance

-Several clinical studies have shown that rhodiola has positive effect on the oxygen uptake resulting in increased endurance or better adjustment to high altitudes where oxygen concentration is low.
+Several clinical studies have shown that rhodiola has a positive effect on the oxygen uptake resulting in increased endurance or better adjustment to high altitudes where the oxygen concentration is low.

 Rhodiola Rosea for Increase Libido and Impotence